destrex271/pgwatch3_rpc_server/README.md

 go run ./cmd/pgwatch --sources=<postgres://postgres@localhost:5432/postgres> --sink=rpc://<ip/hostname_of_your_sink>:<port_where_recv_is_listening>
 ```

-Viola!
-You havea  seemless integration between pgwatch and your custom sink.
+Voila!
+You have a seamless integration between pgwatch and your custom sink.
 Try out our various implementations to get a feel of how these receivers feel with your custom pgwatch instances.

 ## Developing custom sinks